- This event has passed.

 • Arjola Miruku, Jacksonville — A pianist and nationally certified teacher of music who runs PLAY Academy of Arts, Miruku has instructed musicians at TCU and Texas Wesleyan University as well as in her private studio.
 In her active performing career, Miruku has served as the featured soloist many times and specializes in both solo and duo piano music.

-• University of North Florida Choral Group, Jacksonville — The UNF choral ensembles have performed with acclaimed guest conductors in the region and in international concerts in Italy, Portugal and South Africa.
+• University of North Florida Choral Singers, Jacksonville — The UNF choral ensembles have performed with acclaimed guest conductors in the region and in international concerts in Italy, Portugal and South Africa.
 Under the direction of Dr. Cara Tasher, the UNF Choral Group works to deeply understand the music they sing and the culture from which it came.

 Hope McMath returns as host for the fourth year in a row.